Sarah Shook

 River Shook (born September 15, 1985), known professionally as Sarah Shook, is an American country singer-songwriter from Chatham County, North Carolina.
-Their "high lonesome" style incorporates country-punk and twang, with shades of outlaw country.
+Their "high lonesome" style incorporates country-punk, twang, and outlaw country.

 Early life

 Shook was born in Rochester, New York.
 They were homeschooled and grew up in a fundamentalist Christian family where music was restricted; they were permitted only to listen to classical and worship music.
-When Shook was 9 years old they taught themselves piano, and in high school they taught themselves acoustic guitar.
+When Shook was 9 years old they taught themself piano, and in high school they taught themself acoustic guitar.

 The family moved often when Shook was young.
 In July 2005, when they were 19 years old, they and their family moved to Garner, North Carolina.

 Career

 In 2010, Shook started their first band, Sarah Shook and the Devil.
 The band was made up of Shook on vocals and guitar, Jon Baughman on bass, Phil Sullivan on lap steel, and Eric Peterson on guitar.
 The band released a seven-song EP, 2013's Seven but disbanded later the same year.

 In 2013, Shook formed the band Sarah Shook and the Dirty Hands, with Devil bandmate Eric Peterson.
 They played regionally, mostly in North Carolina, for around a year.
 Shook then started a new band called Sarah Shook & the Disarmers in mid to late 2014.
 The band started as a recording project, with Eric Peterson on guitar, and John Howie Jr. (Two Dollar Pistols, John Howie Jr. & the Rosewood Bluff) on drums, Jason Hendrick on bass fiddle, and Phil Sullivan on lap steel.

 Sarah Shook and the Disarmers released their first full-length album Sidelong, on October 16, 2015, at the Cat's Cradle Back Room in Chapel Hill, NC, with a re-release in 2017.
 Sidelong was produced by Ian Schreier at Manifold Recording Studios, which is near the Haw River in North Carolina.
 The record was tracked and recorded live in April 2015.
 The band found regional and national success with the record.
 Shook signed with Kathie Russell of RedKats Artist Management, which led to their signing with Chicago's Bloodshot Records in January 2017.

 The records was number 2 on Indy Week's top 25 best albums of 2015.
 Sarah Shook and the Disarmers were listed as one of 10 New Country Artists to Know in July 2016.
 Also in 2016, BuzzFeed Community listed Shook as one of five women country artists who are impacting music, and the album received positive reviews.